-Full details of the terms and conditions of your award are detailed in the Student Funding Guide (PDF 523KB) (opens in a new window).
-From 1st October 2014, this will be replaced by the following documents:
+Full details of the terms and conditions of your award are detailed in the following documents:

 Research Organisations should familiarise themselves with all of these documents.

 It is now the responsibility of research organisations to process any changes or suspensions to funded studentships and to approve any applications for study and conference visits.
 Where changes are agreed, for example suspensions, the Research Organisation (RO) must update the Student Details Portal (SDP) accordingly.
 Students should contact their research organisation, rather than the AHRC regarding any issues or questions about their funding or award.

 University staff with queries regarding AHRC studentship funding, should speak to the relevant University authorities in the first instance, if they are unable to help, refer these to UK SBS (opens in new window).